Where art lives — and quiet impact has a space.

 CaliCuration is our way of showing we don’t have to choose between aesthetics and ethics — between beauty and responsibility.

 It’s art that means something.
 Art that gives back.
-Art that lives with you while quietly supporting someone else’s story — often in places where even a little help goes a long way.
+Art that lives with you while it also supports someone else’s story — often in places where even a little help goes a long way.

 Thanks for being part of it.